Teacher Retirement System | TCTA

 TRS service credit

-An employee who is not retiring must work at least 90 days during the school year to receive a year of service credit.
+An employee must work at least 90 days during the school year to receive a year of service credit.
 An exception is made for individuals in their final year before retirement; they can receive the year of credit for working the full fall semester, even if it is less than 90 days.
 The “school year” for TRS purposes begins Sept.
 1, so the 90-day count does not include any days worked prior to Sept.
 1.

 Purchase of credit